 Sanitizing is fast and easy for several reasons exclusive to the MUNSON Rotary Batch Mixer:

 MUNSON offers all Rotary Batch Mixers with single or multiple internal spray lines for liquid coatings, flavorings and impregnations.
 Unlike mixers that spray liquid additions onto a thin waterfall of material (as well as through the material and onto inaccessible internal surfaces), MUNSON Rotary Batch Mixers spray liquid additions onto a wide expanse of moving material, rapidly achieving batch uniformity to one-tenth of one percent at ratios down to 1 part per million of liquid to solids.

-Useable capacities range from 5 to 600 cu ft (142 liters to 17 cu m), with equal mixing efficiency at 100% down to 5% of rated capacity, providing unsurpassed flexibility.
+Useable capacities range from 5 to 600 cu ft (142 liters to 17 cu m), with equal mixing efficiency at 100% of rated capacity to as low as 15% (33% with liquid additions), providing unsurpassed flexibility.

 The constant motion of a Rotary Batch Mixer during loading, blending and discharging cuts cycle times significantly, and prevents the segregation of ingredients during discharge.